Online Photo Collections

 There are also some local area and Union County photographs, as well as more generalized Oregon state photographs from as early as the late 1800s or early 1900s.

 This collection of 175 voices from Union County contains memories related to both World Wars, the Great Depression, the timber industry, farming, railroading, sales and mercantile work in the rural communities, education, and personal recollections of family life.
 Included in this exhibit are photographs, transcripts of oral histories, the sound files for the oral histories, and other ephemera related to the Union County, Oregon History Project.

 Digital Archivist for the above collections: Paula Helten (LinkedIn)

 ARS Poetica is a long-running series of poetry readings, started in 1961 and continuing to the present day.
 The series was organized by the ARS Poetica student club, and readings have been held several times per year at Eastern Oregon University.
 The ARS Poetica Archive consists of materials related to these readings, including query letters sent to EOU from the poets or other readers, posters advertising the readings, and tapes of the readings themselves.
 The collection is partially indexed as follows:

-- Communiques concerning the ARS Poetica readings
+- Posters Advertising the ARS Poetica Readings: Images

-- Posters advertising the ARS Poetica readings
+- Posters Advertising the ARS Poetica Readings: Index

 Donated by Dr. Charles G. Johnson Jr., these collections include papers, photographic prints, and slides that chronicle the long history of land management and scientific studies conducted on the three national forests of Northeast Oregon (Malheur, Umatilla, and Wallowa-Whitman National Forests).